ed-turner/eturner-professional-ml-engineer-portfolio/README.md

 ```

-The following will be a suggestion for how I would deploy a **stable** ML Infernce Pipeline
+The following will be a suggestion for how I would deploy a **stable** ML Inference Pipeline

 ```mermaid
 graph LR